knative/docs/docs/serving/knative-kubernetes-services.md

 type: "docs"
 ---

-This guide describes the components that are active when running Knative Serving.
+This guide describes the [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) that are active when running Knative Serving.

 ## Before You Begin